When is the German Fair?

 How should we prepare for the Fair?

-Successful schools plan on attending the Fair early in the year.
+Successful schools plan on attending the Fair early in the school year.
 Students identify events they wish to participate in and prepare over time.
-Tryouts are held or students are asked to demonstrate preparation well before the registration deadline.
+Tryouts are held and/or students are asked to demonstrate preparation well before the registration deadline.
 Once the registration is set, polishing of the entry continues.
 Alternates may be identified in case someone drops out or slacks off.
 Participation in the Fair is treated as an incentive and reward for good work and an honor to represent the school.
-In addition to this preparation, students are also given the opportunity to purchase German souvenir items as well as food from the Kleindeutschland Booths and are encouraged to bring funds should they desire to buy anything.
+In addition to this preparation, students are also given the opportunity to purchase German souvenir items as well as food from the Kleindeutschland booths and are encouraged to bring funds should they desire to buy anything.

 For further information: